Five Oaks Museum

-Five Oaks Museum, formerly known as the Washington County Museum, is a history museum in Washington County, Oregon, United States.
-It is located at the Rock Creek campus of Portland Community College (PCC), north of Beaverton, Oregon.
-From 2012 to 2017, its public exhibit space was located in downtown Hillsboro, Oregon, before it was moved back to PCC, its pre-2012 location and where the museum's research facility had already been located.
+Five Oaks Museum (previously known as the Washington County Museum) was a history museum in Washington County, Oregon, United States.
+It was located at the Rock Creek campus of Portland Community College (PCC), north of Beaverton, Oregon.
+Opened in 1975, the museum was operated by the Washington County Historical Society with a mission of preserving the history of the area.
+The museum's site at PCC's Rock Creek Campus also included a research library and was home to the original Washington County Jail built in 1853.

-Opened in 1975, the museum is operated by the Washington County Historical Society with a mission of preserving the history of the area.
-The museum's site at PCC's Rock Creek Campus also includes a research library and is home to the original Washington County Jail built in 1853.
+From 2012 to 2017, its public exhibit space was located in downtown Hillsboro, Oregon before it was moved back to PCC, its pre-2012 location and where the museum's research facility had already been located.
+The museum closed in December 2024 due to a lack of funding.

 History

 In the 1930s, local historian Albert E. Tozier donated his collection of artifacts, books, maps, and other items to the county historical society.
 Beginning in 1939, the artifacts were displayed at Hillsboro's Carnegie Library.
 In 1956, the Washington County Historical Society was incorporated.

 In 1962, the society looked at using Shute Park as a possible home for their museum, temporarily moved their collections to the park's pavilion.
 Then in 1975 the county decided to start a formal history museum.
 From 1975 to 1987, Washington County owned and operated the museum.
 During that time the museum was in downtown Hillsboro, Oregon, at the Heidel Home.